msiplab/OctVolRstr/README.md

    tables used in the paper.

    Modeling process:
-    * main_interfenrece_func - Evaluate the effect of broadening parameter
+    * main_sim_1d_interference - Evaluate the effect of broadening parameter
       to interference function(Fig. 3)

    Simulation process: